-Today I went back to Wakayama to explore Nachi and capture the iconic view of Sanjudo Pagoda in front of the Nachi Falls or Nachi-no-taki as it is known locally.
+Today I went back to Wakayama to explore Nachisan and capture the iconic view of Sanjudo Pagoda in front of the Nachi Falls or Nachi-no-taki as it is known locally.
 After the exploits of my first outing on my own to Shirahama, I was much more confident today.
 Shirahama was an amazing experience with the thrilling Sandanbeki Cliffs, the lovely Shirahama Beach and the most stunning sunset at Engetsu.

 Nachi Falls ([那智の滝) in Nachikatsuura, Wakayama is one of the best-known waterfalls in Japan.
 It is said to be the highest single drop waterfall in the country at 133 m.
 The mountain is also popular for Kumano Nachi Taisha, Seiganto-ji Temple, Sanjudo Pagoda and the Hiryu-jinja Shrine all of which can be found in the vicinity of the waterfall.

 I used the same approach as the day before while visiting Shirahama.
 I started a bit earlier at about 6 am.
 Since Nachi is further away, I wanted to have some cushion so I would have more time on hand to roam around the temple grounds.